enelson1001/M5StickColorEnvirSensor/README.md

 ## Buttons
 To allow for more content pane area on the display I chose not to implement the menu pane but only use hardware buttons to change the view.
-The app uses the two hadrware buttons available on the M5StickC device to select the NEXT view or the PREV view.
+The app uses the two hardware buttons available on the M5StickC device to select the NEXT view or the PREV view.
 The app performs software debounce on the buttons.
 The front button "labeled M5" is used to select the previous view when the button is RELEASED.
 The side button is used to select the next view when the button is PRESSED.